Powering Insights: Using Power BI as a Business Analyst

 1. Integration of Data:

-Begin by configuring your data sources.
+Begin by setting up your data sources.
 Power BI's extensive connection library makes it simple to import data from virtually any source.

 2. Data Transformation: